Building a Care Team

 VISIT THE COMPREHENSIVE CANCER CENTER INFORMATION PAGE FOR LISTINGS STATE BY STATE

-To earn a highly competitive NCI SPORE grant institutions must demonstrate a high degree of collaboration between first-rate scientists and clinicians and show excellence in translational research projects.
-Kidney cancer has 2 centers recognized with a NCI SPORE grant – Dana Farber/Harvard Cancer Center and UT Southwestern.
+To be awarded a highly competitive NCI SPORE grant institutions must demonstrate a high degree of collaboration between first-rate scientists and clinicians and show excellence in translational research projects.
+There are currently two centers recognized with a NCI SPORE grant – Dana Farber/Harvard Cancer Center and UT Southwestern.

 Kidney Cancer Research Consortium

-The Kidney Cancer Research Consortium members are a coalition of national champions of kidney cancer research with strong backgrounds in scientific and clinical leadership.
+The Kidney Cancer Research Consortium members are a coalition of academic kidney cancer research institutions with strong backgrounds in scientific and clinical leadership.
 In addition to these strengths, the investigators leading the KCRC bring experience in early phase therapeutic development with a strong translational research emphasis.

 “The NIH Clinical Center is the nation’s largest hospital devoted entirely to clinical research.”